1996s 'The Craft': Why Nancy Was the True Hero

 And women definitely aren't allowed to stand up to misogynistic men who sexually harass them and make it miserable for them to exist in their own world.

-If Sarah had her way, everyone would just be miserable, rather than violate some childish black-and-white "real ladies don't do this" etiquette that exists to depower women in the first place.
+If Sarah had her way, everyone would just be miserable like her, rather than violate some childish black-and-white "real ladies don't do this" etiquette that exists to depower women in the first place.

 When Sarah the Stick in the Mud betrays her coven by nagging them and shaming them for fully embracing their power, the girls pull a few harmless tricks on her to scare her.

 They then try to kill her, which . . . was going a bit too far.
 But once again, it was the writer's intent to present powerful women as out of control and irresponsible.
 So naturally, there would be all this catfighting.